nomeata/packages-base/README.md

    * `IOFail`, `ErrnoError`, `OOMException`, `CodingError`
  * `GHC.Unicode` does some foreign calls.
 To avoid pulling in all of `Foreign.C.Types`, a simple `type CInt = HTYPE_INT` ought to suffice.

-Some changes are debatable:

- * Removing of `Read` from `base-pure`.
-Probably not needed.

 Some changes are just work-arounds due to GHC having the package name `base` hardcoded:

  * Lots of `fromInteger` and `negate`, to explicitly use the `Num` cass from `pure-base`